List of international presidential trips made by Rodrigo Duterte: Laos and Indonesia (September 5–9)

 Duterte's first international trip as president was in Vientiane, Laos.
 He attended the 28th and 29th Association of Southeast Asian Nations (ASEAN) Summits and the Eleventh East Asia Summit.
 On September 5, after arriving in Vientiane, Duterte met with the Filipino community in Laos.
 In his remarks, he assured them of his administration's pursuit of a "clean government" that would address crime and corruption, and explained their campaign against illegal drugs.
 On the sidelines of the summits, Duterte held separate bilateral meetings with six heads of government: Shinzō Abe of Japan, John Key of New Zealand, Lee Hsien Loong of Singapore, Dmitry Medvedev of Russia, Nguyễn Xuân Phúc of Vietnam, and Thongloun Sisoulith of Laos.
 Duterte also paid a courtesy call on Laotian President Bounnhang Vorachith at the Presidential Palace in Vientiane.

-President Duterte initially planned to meet with United States President Barack Obama during the sidelines of the summit; however, Duterte's remarks at the Davao Airport before departing for Laos criticized Obama and the U.S. for planning to discuss the drug war and the human rights situation in the Philippines, prompting the White House to cancel the meeting instead.
+President Duterte initially planned to meet with United States President Barack Obama during the sidelines of the summit; however, Duterte's remarks at Davao Airport before departing for Laos criticized Obama and the U.S. for planning to discuss the drug war and the human rights situation in the Philippines, prompting the White House to cancel the meeting instead.
 When asked about the cancellation of the meeting, Obama's deputy national security advisor, Ben Rhodes, said: "Having a meeting where all we were gonna discuss was a series of comments, frankly did not strike us as the most constructive way to approach a bilateral meeting."
 Duterte and Obama later met informally before attending a gala dinner.
 On September 7, Duterte skipped the ASEAN–United Nations Summit in order to meet with President Vorachith, and was replaced by Foreign Secretary Perfecto Yasay Jr. to represent the Philippines in the summit.
 The following day, Duterte also skipped the ASEAN–India and the ASEAN–United States summits, citing a migraine, and was replaced by Yasay again in both meetings.
 Duterte later admitted to intentionally skipping the said meetings, saying that it was "a matter of principle" for him.